MasakazuKadoshita/mcmc/README.md

 Those who equipped buffer unit store data to IO devices and memory devices.
 Those who equipped data bus carry data among CPU.
 Those who equipped MPU execute instractions.
 If possible, some MCMC devices have parts of MPU, in that they have logic circuit corresponding to one or more pipeline stage.
+In this case, there is advantage to communication because each devices represents its pipeline stage.
+This means that there addresses can be used as a part of machine language.

 ## Related work
 ---